Johnny Rivers: 1970s

-In the 1970s Rivers continued to record more songs and albums that were successes with music critics, but did not sell well.
-L.A.
-Reggae (1972) reached the LP chart as a result of the No. 6 hit "Rockin' Pneumonia and the Boogie Woogie Flu," a cover version of the Huey "Piano" Smith and the Clowns song.
-The track became Rivers' third million seller, which was acknowledged with the presentation of a gold disc by the Recording Industry Association of America (R.I.A.A.) on January 29, 1973.
+In the 1970s, Rivers continued to record more songs and albums that were successes with music critics but did not sell well.
+However, his cover-hits laden album L.A.
+Reggae (1972) reached the LP chart as a result of the No. 6 hit "Rockin' Pneumonia and the Boogie Woogie Flu," a cover version of the New Orleans Huey "Piano" Smith and the Clowns song that features a rollicking New Orleans-style stride piano solo introduction by L.A.'s Wrecking Crew keyboard great Larry Knechtel.
+The track became Rivers's third million seller, which was acknowledged with the presentation of a gold disc by the Recording Industry Association of America (R.I.A.A.) on January 29, 1973.

 Reviewing L.A.
 Reggae in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "there are modernization moves, of course—two get-out-the-vote songs (just what George needs) plus the mysterious reggae conceit plus a heartfelt if belated antiwar song—but basically this is just Johnny nasalizing on some fine old memories.
 'Rockin' Pneumonia' and 'Knock on Wood' are especially fine."

 Other Hot 100 top 40 hits from that time period were 1973's "Blue Suede Shoes" (originally recorded in 1955 by Carl Perkins) and 1975's "Help Me Rhonda" (originally a No. 1 hit for the Beach Boys), on which Brian Wilson sang back-up vocals.

-Rivers' last Top 10 entry was his 1977 recording of "Swayin' to the Music (Slow Dancing)," written by Jack Tempchin and originally released by Funky Kings.
-Rivers' last Hot 100 entry, also in 1977, was "Curious Mind (Um, Um, Um, Um, Um, Um)," originally released by Major Lance and written by Curtis Mayfield.
+Rivers's last Top 10 entry was his 1977 recording of "Swayin' to the Music (Slow Dancing)," written by Jack Tempchin and originally released by Funky Kings.
+Rivers's last Hot 100 entry, also in 1977, was "Curious Mind (Um, Um, Um, Um, Um, Um)," originally released by Major Lance and written by Curtis Mayfield.
 In addition, Rivers recorded the title song for the late night concert-influenced TV show The Midnight Special.
 His career total is nine Top 10 hits on the Hot 100 and 17 in the Top 40 from 1964 to 1977.